elor/tuvero/doc/reference/errors.md

 Warning: scripts/backend/options.js: undocumented: 'Options.prototype.setOptions = function'
 Warning: scripts/backend/options.js: undocumented: 'Options.setOptions = function'
 Warning: scripts/backend/options.js: > 10 functions: 11
-Warning: scripts/backend/options.js: Line 8, E:0200: Invalid JsDoc tag: exports
-Warning: scripts/backend/options.js: Line 36, E:0121: Illegal comma at end of object literal
-Warning: scripts/backend/options.js: Line 37, E:0121: Illegal comma at end of object literal
-Warning: scripts/backend/options.js: Line 63, E:0200: Invalid JsDoc tag: returns
-Warning: scripts/backend/options.js: line 34, col 30, 'options' is defined but never used.
+Warning: scripts/backend/options.js: line 34, col 28, 'options' is defined but never used.
 Warning: scripts/backend/options.js:  #1 The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
 Warning: scripts/backend/options.js:     for (key in obj) { // Line 92, Pos 5
 Warning: scripts/backend/options.js:  #2 Expected a string and instead saw 'undefined'.